-- Intersection of the R310 to Stellenbosch and the R45 between Franschhoek and the N2 - There is no existing settlement at this intersection, and the area is currently occupied by Boschendal agri-village, cellars, rail station and sheds. - Not constrained by existing development - The development of Meerust will need to be linked to the land reform project approved for the site. - The land around the road intersection has strategic potential as a settlement. - Careful development can reinforce the heritage potential of Groot Drakenstein as a Boland Village. - Located between tributaries of the Berg and Dwars rivers, but both are some distance away. - Along the roadside or northwards into the remainder of the properties. - Western portion of Meerust and property on the other side of the entrance road abutting the R45 for a distance of 500m.
-There is scope for agriculture on remainder of Meerust property and in the flood plain of the Dwars River outside of the river corridor. - Service roads to be introduced along property frontages facing the R45 so that benefits of passing trade can be obtained without disrupting traffic. - These should be properly pedestrianised and landscaped so as to offer an attractive experience. - Bulk infrastructure required, e.g. reservoir and feeder pipes. - Capacity will be provided by end of 2013. - Area supplied by Eskom.
-Capacity to be confirmed by Eskom. - Stellenbosch landfill site is at capacity.
-A new cell is under construction to create airspace up to 2017.
-Additional landfill sites are urgently required to meet demand after 2017. - Fresh water ecologists to demarcate 10 to 30m setbacks from the banks of rivers and canals within which no new development (other than roads, paths, landscaping or street side trading) or ploughing may occur. - Eco conservation zones to be investigated on site.
+- Intersection of the R310 to Stellenbosch and the R45 between Franschhoek and the N2 - There is no existing settlement at this intersection, and the area is currently occupied by Boschendal agri-village, cellars, rail station and sheds. - Not constrained by existing development - The development of Meerlust will need to be linked to the land reform project approved for the site. - The land around the road intersection has strategic potential as a settlement. - Careful development can reinforce the heritage potential of Groot Drakenstein as a Boland Village. - Located between tributaries of the Berg and Dwars rivers, but both are some distance away. - Along the roadside or northwards into the remainder of the properties. - Western portion of Meerlust and property on the other side of the entrance road abutting the R45 for a distance of 500m.
+There is scope for agriculture on remainder of Meerlust property and in the flood plain of the Dwars River outside of the river corridor. - Service roads to be introduced along property frontages facing the R45 so that benefits of passing trade can be obtained without disrupting traffic. - These should be properly pedestrianised and landscaped so as to offer an attractive experience. - Bulk infrastructure required, e.g. reservoir and feeder pipes. - Capacity limited due to lack of external services. - Area supplied by Eskom.
+Capacity to be confirmed by Eskom. - Stellenbosch landfill site is nearly at full capacity. - Fresh water ecologists to demarcate 10 to 30 m setbacks from the banks of rivers and canals within which no new development. (other than roads, paths, landscaping or street side trading) or ploughing may occur. - Eco conservation zones to be investigated on site.